-An SESM deployment running in LDAP mode requires the following update activities on the LDAP directory:
+For SESM deployments running in LDAP mode, you must make the following modifications on the LDAP directory:

-- Extend the directory schema.
-These extensions include the dess and auth classes and attributes that will hold the SESM data.
-For more information about the extensions, see the Cisco Distributed Administration Tool Guide. - Install initial RBAC objects.
-Some initial top-level rules and roles must be created in the directory before an administrator can log into CDAT and create additional objects.
+- Extend the directory schema-These extensions include the dess and auth classes and attributes that will hold the SESM data.
+For more information about the extensions, see the Cisco Distributed Administration Tool Guide. - Load initial RBAC objects-Some initial top-level rules and roles must be created in the directory before an administrator can log into CDAT and create additional objects.

-The SPE installation process optionally performs these two update activities.
-If you did not choose these options during the installation, you must do them before running CDAT or an SESM application running in LDAP mode.
+The SPE installation process optionally performs these update activities.
+If you did not choose these options during installation, you must perform these updates before running CDAT or SESM applications in LDAP mode.